 Identify alternative offerings and competition from the market.
-Evaluate strengths and weaknesses and improvise a strategy to win against the competition.
+Evaluate your strengths and weaknesses against those of your competitors, then figure out a strategy to overtake your competition.

 Focus on opportunities that enhance the highest potential in your organization.

 Use target markets to analyze market segments to pursue.
 Targeted segments must be able to support your business at present and in the future.
-Learn how to Define the Industry.

-2. Distribution strategy
+2. Develop a distribution strategy

-3. Product portfolio
+3. Compile a product portfolio